claireleu/dsc-snake-tournament/README.md

 # DSC Snake Game Tournament

 ## Overview
-This is a simple two-player Snake game developed for the DSC Snake Game Tournament.
-The game is built using **HTML, CSS, and JavaScript**, without any external libraries or backend databases.
+This is a simple two-player Snake game developed for the DSC W25 BOT Event.
+The game is built using **HTML, and CSS.**

 ## Features
 - **Two-player gameplay**: Player 1 controls a green snake, and Player 2 controls a blue snake.